hexabase/hexabase-cli/README.md

 ## `hx fields:create DATASTORE_ID`

-create field of a database
+create a field in a datastore

 ```
 USAGE